-16.125 Include the Roti Island side-necked turtle (Chelodina mccordi) as matter of priority in the Periodic Review of the Appendices at its 27th meeting.
+16.125 The Animals Committee shall include the Roti Island side-necked turtle (Chelodina mccordi) as matter of priority in the Periodic Review of the Appendices at its 27th meeting.

-16.126 Liaise with the range States of the Roti Island side-necked turtle (Chelodina mccordi), Indonesia and Timor-Leste, to compile information relevant to the Periodic Review of the Appendices for review at the 28th meeting of the Animals Committee.
+16.126 The Secretariat shall liaise with the range States of the Roti Island side-necked turtle (Chelodina mccordi), Indonesia and Timor-Leste, to compile information relevant to the Periodic Review of the Appendices for review at the 28th meeting of the Animals Committee.